Blog

 Whether it is banks providing green finance (e.g. solar loans and green mortgages) directly to customers; or low carbon tech businesses raising funds via equity or debt financing; or Solar-as-a-Service subscription portfolios finding a place in the financial market… finance is available.

-In LCP Delta’s recent New Energy Summit 2023, Dina chaired the panel session on “Accelerating the transition to Net Zero Homes”, while John chaired the panel session on green finance.
+At LCP Delta’s New Energy Summit 2023, Dina chaired the panel session on “Accelerating the transition to Net Zero Homes”, while John chaired the panel session on Green Finance.
 Across both panels, it was clear – that finance will be one of the top enablers of the energy transition for residential customers.

 1 A solar PV system could typically set a household back €7,000 to €20,000 depending on the system size.